abrahamwoubie/summerschool/index.md

 The course contains 5 days of lectures, hands on practicals, project work and learning diary.

-You will earn 3 ECTS for attending the first week and additional 2 ECTS if you finish the project.
+You will earn 3 ECTS for attending the first week and additional 2 ECTS if you finish an additional project (See Tasks).

 The course will be assessed as pass/fail.
 Students who pass the course will receive a course certificate.